cdesgrange/MoDiSc/docs/Overview-of-the-configuration-file.rst

   CROP_NOISE  : [412]   # list of cropping parameter for the spatial dimensions of the noise cube/image.
 One value per observation.
   CROP_MASK   : [0]     # list of cropping parameter for the spatial dimensions of the mask image.
 One value per observation.
   CROP_REF    : [None]  # list of cropping parameter for the spatial dimensions of the ref cube.
 One value per observation.

-  COMPUTE_NOISE_MAP: [0]   # list of booleans (or 0/1) indicating whether the noise map should be computed or is already provided.
-One value per observation.
-True = 1 means yes, compute the noise map from the science data.
-False = 0 means no, load it from the path DATADIR + FN_NOISE.
-  NOISE_MULTIPLICATION_FACTOR: [1]  # list of floats.
-One value per observation.
-This multiplication factor can be used to artificially increase the value of the noise cube/image.
-See e.g. Mazoyer et al. 2020 in their SPIE paper about diskFM.
-Default value: 1

 .. note::